Hocnonsense/vcontact2/README.md

 vcontact2 --raw-proteins test_data/VIRSorter_viral_prots.faa --rel-mode ‘Diamond’ --proteins-fp test_data/proteins.csv --db 'ProkaryoticViralRefSeq85-Merged' --pcs-mode MCL --vcs-mode ClusterONE --c1-bin [path to ClusterONE] --output-dir VirSorted_Outputs
 ```

-You should file a large assortment of input, intermediary and final output files in the "VirSorted_Outputs" directory. *Most important* is node_table_summary.csv **node_table_summary.csv** file.
-It has a list of genomes processed, as well as any reference databases used.
+You should find a large assortment of input, intermediary and final output files in the "VirSorted_Outputs" directory.
+*Most important* are **viral_cluster_overview.csv** and **genome_by_genome_overview.csv** file.
+They contain a list of
+VC-by-VC and genome-by-genome processed, as well as any reference databases used.

 ## Citation